cssconf/2018.cssconf.eu/contents/copy/speakers/guide.md

 **Sunday, May 7: JSConf EU Closing Party**

-We’ll close the long conference weekend with a final party!
+We’ll close the long conference weekend with a final party! _More details coming soon!_

 **Monday, May 8: relax.js Brunch, 10.30am-2pm, Datscha Xberg**